urbandroid-team/dont-kill-my-app/_vendors-content/xiaomi/user.md

 ### MIUI 12

-To let your app run in the background, make sure settings for your app look like the following (some
+To let your app run in the background, make sure settings for your app look like the following:

 <div class="img-block">
   <img src="/assets/img/xiaomi/miui12_settings1.jpg">